MaimonLab/SiffPy/siffpy/siffplot/README.md

 # SIFFPLOT

 Plotting interface for `SiffPy`.
 Uses `HoloViews` and a `Bokeh` backend.
 The primary class for analysis is the `SiffPlotter`, while the primary class for viewing images is the `SiffVisualizer`.
+Other classes may inherit from these two, and those classes can be initialized with any other version of the same parent class to attain their attributes while still performing their own unique functionality (see below.)

 ## SiffPlotter